namhnguy/etch-a-sketch/README.md

 # etch-a-sketch
-A project that explore the DOM.
+A project that explore manipulating the DOM with JS while making a fun pixel art tool.